Discover our equestrian buckles department

 - Fold the leather in half again, tap the fold with a mallet and insert the ring into the fold.

-Take your noseband pattern and the amounts, and transfer them to the piece of leather using a fine steel point, or simply a round awl.
+Take your noseband pattern and the amounts, and transfer them onto the piece of leather using a fine steel point, or simply a round awl.

-Don't forget that the halter is made up of two amounts, so you must put it on twice.
+Remember that the halter is made up of two pieces, so you have to repeat it twice.

-- Cut the 3 pieces following the line using your slicer.
-Be thorough.
+- Cut the 3 pieces along the line using your cutter.
+Be careful.

 - Also cut out a rectangle of 26 cm x 10 cm and 2 others of 14.5 cm x 6 cm

-- Trim the ends of the noseband, the ends of the uprights as well as each end of the rectangles.
+- Trim the ends of the noseband, the ends of the cheekpieces and each end of the rectangles.

-- Pass the lampshade on the flower side over all the pieces except the rectangular ones, tint, rub the gum arabic and make your sewing lines
+- Pass the square brush on the flower side over all the pieces except the rectangular ones, stain, rub the gum arabic and make your stitching lines.

-- Place the decorations on the noseband as well as on the uprights.
-If they are folding points as in this case, fold them towards the inside of the decoration.
+- Place the decorations on the noseband and on the cheekpieces.
+If they are fold-down points, as in this case, fold them towards the inside of the decoration.

-- Insert the halter squares into the noseband and fold the two ends inward.
+- Insert the halter squares into the noseband and fold the two ends inwards.

-- Take the largest rectangle and place it against the noseband.
+- Take the larger rectangle and place it against the noseband.

-It must arrive as much as possible towards the squares.
+It should reach as far as possible towards the squares.
 Is it too short?
-You will have to bend the noseband to sew, the inside side is therefore smaller than the outside side (the visible side).
-If your rectangle is not short enough, you must shorten it without forgetting to trim the shortened side again.
-This allows you to have a presentable halter, curved noseband and not flat.
+You will have to curve the noseband to sew, the inner side is therefore smaller than the outer side (the visible side).
+If your rectangle is not short enough, you must shorten it without forgetting to trim the narrowed side again.
+This allows you to have a presentable halter, with a curved noseband and not a flat one.

-We strongly advise you to stick to this step, it will make sewing much easier.
+We strongly recommend gluing at this stage, this will make sewing much easier.

-Sew from one square to the next following your line.
-Be careful not to insert your decorations into your pliers as this could damage them.
+Sew from one square to the next, following your line.
+Be careful not to insert your decorations into your clip, as this could damage them.

-Once the bottom and top of the noseband have been sewn together, cut off the excess leather with a knife.
+Once the bottom and top of the noseband are stitched together, cut off the excess leather with a knife.

-The leather being soft enough for this, lay the noseband flat for the cuts.
+The leather being soft enough for this, place the noseband flat for the cuts.

-This process allows you to have your curves at the back perfectly identical to those at the front, something impossible with prior cutting before sewing, there are always differences to be rectified.
-The 2nd layer of leather at the back is mandatory for strength but also to prevent the horse's skin from rubbing against the nails or rivets of the decorations put in place.
+This process allows you to have your curves at the back perfectly identical to those at the front, something impossible with a preliminary cut before sewing, there are always differences to rectify.
+The 2nd layer of leather at the back is mandatory for strength but also to avoid the horse's skin rubbing against the nails or rivets of the decorations in place.

 Follow the same steps for both uprights.
-Attention: on the other hand, they must not be curved and therefore the rectangles must arrive as close as possible to the halter squares!
+Be careful, however, not to bend them, so the rectangles must be as close as possible to the halter squares!

-Make a saddle stitch on one side, and trim the other end (flesh side).
+Make a saddler's point on one side, and trim the other end (flesh side).

-Pass the blind on both sides (except the flesh side on the 6 cm flap), tint and apply gum arabic.
+Pass the abat-carte on both sides (except the flesh side on the 6 cm flap), tint and apply gum arabic.

 Trace the seam line.